 USSA is one of the largest member organizations for agriculture in the U.S. We are a non-profit organization that provides industry insight and direct access to information, and we can put you in touch with the right partners.

-Today, we represent more than twenty farming, fishery and forestry associations and supply chain partners who are together responsible for more than $7 billion of annual U.S. food and agricultural exports to the EU.
-And that figure grows every year.
+Today, we represent nearly 30 farming, fishing, and forestry associations and supply chain partners who are responsible for approximately $10.6 billion of annual U.S. food and agricultural exports to the UK and EU.

 The USSA’s mission is to share with our international counterparts in Europe and beyond insights into U.S. production methods, provide clear data on our world-leading sustainability programs, support commercial interests and develop export opportunities for the producers we represent.